colinnuk/TSPPD/README.md

 ### Implementation
 I decided to go with a simple greeedy (nearest neighbour) approach.
 This is efficient, easy to implement, and produces a reasonable approximation of the solution.

-I spent 2 or 3 hours on this total.
+I spent a few hours on this total.
 Most of my time was actually spent getting used to using TypeScript - I've never used it before!

 ### Assumptions
 1. The shuttle was infinitely big, so the shuttle can carry all passengers at once.
 One way I could have implemented a rider limit would have been to only fill waypointsToVisit[] with dropoffs once the limit was reached.